 The Solvent Program Menu contains time lines used to construct gradient or isocratic solvent parameters.
-Time lines consist of a time, a percentage composition (in whole and half percents in the P4000; in whole percents only in the P2000), and a flow rate (in mL/min).
-When /Solvent Program/ is selected, the display shows (Figure 3.4 and Figure 3.5):
+Time lines consist of a time, a percentage composition (in whole and half percents in the P4000), and a flow rate (in mL/min).
+When /Solvent Program/ is selected, the display shows (Figure 3.3):